 "After you."
 James said as he stood up and readjusted his backpack and machete so he could retrieve his crowbar.
 Anesh nodded and got down on his hands and knees, crawling through.
 The idea was that they could shortcut to the row on the other side, then all they needed to do was take a left, and head in a straight line.
 If there wasn't anything to stop them, they could cut 'doors' as needed to keep going forward, and make their way back without any problems.

 There were problems almost instantly.

 As James knelt down so he could crawl through, there was the sound of metal on plastic on the other side.
-He hauled himself through as fast as he could and swiveled his head around frantically to see Anesh, pinned down against the far wall in a sitting position, and a heavy matte-black desktop computer tower, the mass of cables it used as propulsion writhing beneath it as it tried to drag itself up onto the struggling physics major.
+He hauled himself through as fast as he could and swiveled his head around frantically to see Anesh, pinned down against the far wall in a sitting position, and a heavy matte-black desktop computer tower, the mass of cables it used as propulsion writhing beneath it as it tried to drag itself up onto the struggling math major.

 Anesh had dropped the crowbar when the computer came at him.
 His mind briefly made a note that he needed to name these things, too, before it had shoved him back and was trying to rip his face off.
 Fortunately, his football pads were enough to stop its teeth, for now, but they were getting great big strips gouged out of them as he kept throwing his forearm into its way when it lunged forward; like a big friendly black dog, except not friendly, and with way sharper teeth.

 He was on the defensive, but he wasn't hurt yet, except for a small gash on his palm.
 The problem was he had no leverage, and even though this thing was slow, it was already on him, and he had to just trust in James to deal with it while he held it off.
 The problem was...

 The problem was that James missed with his first swing.